adracus/duty/README.md

 # duty [![Build Status](https://travis-ci.org/Adracus/duty.svg?branch=master)](https://travis-ci.org/Adracus/duty)
 Your code calls for your duty!
 Write clear, efficient code with this library.

-This library is divided into seven parts:
+This library is divided into eight parts:

 ## `monad.dart`